jacklj/ccl/readme.md

 -----------
 Now we use the recorded label equivalences to fix any component labelling inconsistencies in our image.

-Again scanning through the image pixel by pixel, for each labelled pixel we check if we recorded any equivalent labels in our disjoint-set data structure.
-If we did, then we replace the pixel's label with the lowest label (the 'representative') in it's equivalence set, ensuring that every label in it's equivalence set is eventually replaced with the representative label of that set.
+Again scanning through the image pixel by pixel, for each labelled pixel we check if for that label we recorded any equivalent labels in our disjoint-set data structure.
+If we did, then we replace the pixel's label with the lowest label (the 'representative') in it's equivalence set.
+Eventually, every label is replaced with the representative label of it's set.
+Then we're done!

 For example:

 	Original image:

 		0 1 1 1 0 1
 		0 0 0 1 0 1
 		0 1 1 1 0 0

 	After first pass:
 		0 1 1 1 0 2